 Having children move, create and problem solve are central to dance as a part of The Arts in the Australian Curriculum.
 The Arts encourage meaningful collaboration and highlight the responsibilities of compromise when working in group situations.
 Taking a project from the planning stage, to production, and through to product, is common to STEM tasks as well as those in the Arts.

 Creative and imaginative thinking is pivotal in STEM education and the Arts provides ways of connecting the various disciplines within STEM.
 By fostering inventive thinking and growing imaginative design capabilities, students are better equipped to tackle challenges that may be foreign or unfamiliar.
 They learn how to apply an array of knowledge in different contexts.
 Working through problems and applying new and old information.

-Todays students will pioneer technologies and work practices that are unimagined!
+Our current students will pioneer technologies and work practices that are not even imagined today!
 Students need to develop strong communication and critical thinking skills to negotiate this changing environment.
 The Arts fosters curiosity and courage to experiment, empowering risk taking and expansion of ideas through visualization and implementation.

 The ‘A’ in STEAM acknowledges the part creativity, imagination, communication and design-thinking play in innovative technologies, maths and science.

 Integrating Dance with STEM